Dietetics & Nutrition Services

 Qualified dietitians are trained to provide services within medical nutrition therapy, public health nutrition, group nutrition education, individual dietary counselling, and food service management.
 Dietitians can provide individual or group based dietary advice to help prevent or manage a broad range of health conditions.

 Within Australia dietitians are accredited under the Dietitians Association of Australia (DAA) as Accredited Practicing Dietitians (APD).
 The term APD can only be used for qualified dietitians who have met specific professional requirements.
 The DAA has Dietitian competency standards which all new graduate and practicing dietitians must practice within.
 APD is the only national credential recognised by the Australian Government, Medicare, the Department of Veterans Affairs and most private health funds as the quality standard for nutrition and dietetics services in Australia.

 To maintain accreditation, APD’s are required to complete continued professional development to ensure their practice is in line with the most current evidence based nutrition and dietetic information.

 What is a Nutritionist?

-A nutritionist can be the term used to refer to an individual who has completed a university qualification in a variety of areas such as food science, nutrition, public health nutrition, research and policy, and community health.
+A nutritionist can be the term used to refer to an individual who has completed a university qualification in a variety of areas such as food science, public health, research and policy, and community health.
 Nutritionists can assist individuals to optimise their health through nutrition and health advice.
 Nutritionists can volunteer to register with the Nutrition Society of Australia (NSA).